Labir852/EcommerceApp/README.md

 ## 🐳 Running with Docker

 1. Clone the repository
 2. Open a terminal in the root directory
+3. Change the Database Connection in [appsettings.json](./ECommerceApp.Api/appsettings.json) and [docker-compose.yml](./docker-compose.yml) as your database strings.
-3. Run the app:
+4. Run the app:
    ```bash
    docker-compose build
    docker-compose up